 - Submission of an unofficial transcript.
 Transfer credit will only be awarded based on receipt of an official transcript.
 For a preliminary evaluation of your transfer credits, use USI's Transfer Evaluation Self-Service (TESS).

 If you have questions about how your coursework might transfer to USI, visit or contact:

-- The Registrar's Office is located on the main floor of the Orr Center, room 1077.
+- The Registrar's Office on the main floor of the Orr Center, room 1077.

-The Statewide Transfer General Education Core enables a student who satisfactorily completes an approved program of general education in any public institution of higher education in Indiana to transfer that coursework to any other state educational institution as a block of 30 credit hours towards the general education core requirements.
-The STGEC applied to all students matriculating at a public institution of higher education in Indiana in the fall of 2013 and after.
+The Indiana College Core (formerly known as the Statewide Transfer General Education Core-STGEC) enables a student who satisfactorily completes an approved program of general education in any public institution of higher education in Indiana to transfer that coursework to any other state educational institution as a block of 30 credit hours towards the general education core requirements.
+The ICC applied to all students matriculating at a public institution of higher education in Indiana in the fall of 2013 and after.
 Additional information may be found at the Indiana Commission for Higher Education website.